24 August 2018

 When setting up a global payroll, being compliant with each jurisdiction’s regulations and laws is fundamental as every country will have specific laws and regulations.
 Before setting up in the new jurisdiction, carrying out some initial research into the country’s main payroll requirements will steer you in the right direction.

 Payroll mistakes can be costly, so accurately processing each payroll period is key, irrespective of its size.
 This can result in possible employer penalties, not to mention the impact on your employees.

 It is therefore important to have trust and confidence in your payroll provider.
 As the experts in each jurisdiction, they will be able to keep you updated with any legislative changes.
 This will empower you to sign off your payroll with confidence and provide you with any relevant knowledge to update your employees.

 As there can be variations in pay components from country to country, working on your preferred data output is key to the timelessness of your payroll audits, along with having access to a gross-to-net report and a variance report.

 Take expert advice

-The complexities and differences in employing staff in new countries means it is wise to take advice, especially around topics such as tax.
-It is also worth considering what support you will require to run the payroll; will you need a provider who can offer international payroll or will you have staff in the country to run in house?
+The complexities and differences in employing staff in new countries mean it is wise to take specialist advice, especially around topics such as tax.
+It is also worth considering the kind of support you will require to run the payroll; for example, will you need a provider who can offer international payroll or will you have staff in the country to run it in-house?

 Allow time for set up and planning

-It is worth remembering that before implementing a payroll function and employing staff you must have certain tasks completed.
-For example, you will need to set up the company, link to governing bodies for payments such as taxes and social security and set up a local bank account.
-If you decide to use a provider to support with the payroll, ask if they can assist with the set up as often these are services that can be offered.
+It is worth remembering that before implementing a payroll function and employing staff, you must have certain other major tasks already completed.
+For example, you will need to set up the company, link to governing bodies for payments such as taxes and social security, set up a local bank account, and understand how to set up employee-level documents for completion.
+If you decide to use a provider to support payroll, ask if they can also assist with the set-up, as often these are services that can be offered.